 Appendix 1 Payment for Needle Exchange in Community Pharmacy

 Remuneration for a transactional fee based on level of accreditation.
-A transaction is when a service user visits the pharmacy to obtain 1 or more packs, or a selection of paraphernalia from a pick and mix alternative during a single visit.
+A transaction is when a service user visits the pharmacy to obtain 1 or more packs, or a selection of paraphernalia during a single visit.